natesubra/kernelcon_ctf_2024/README.md

 [Badge 400 Video](Screenshots/Badge_400_Unsolved.mp4)

 - 4+ minutes of output, 8 lights
-- Idea(s)
+- Extract frames from video == 7,866 frames (`ffmpeg -i thevideo -start_number 1 frame-%04d.png`)
-  - Extract frames from video: 7,866 frames !
+  - Problems:
-    - ->run through opencv
+    - Not every frame is needed
-    - ???
+    - Not every frame with lights on has a clean transition (some frames have captured two sets of lights transitioning)

 ### Badge 500 - Goldilocks